ShunZhang0816/FT-SEM/README.md

 | .... |        |                    |                    |                      |                    |                   |                    |                    |                   |                     |                   |                     |                    |                   |                    |                   |

 Example_2 output:
-In this table, Beta_IVW, SE_IVW, CI_Lower, CI_Upper, and P-Value represent the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value, respectively, for the causal effects.
+In this table, Beta_IVW, SE_IVW, CI_Lower, CI_Upper, and P-Value represent the point estimate, standard error, lower bound, upper bound of the confidence interval, and p-value for the causal effects, respectively.
 | Beta_IVW  | SE_IVW     | CI_Lower   | CI_Upper  | P_Value     |
 | --------- | ---------- | ---------- | --------- | ----------- |
 | 0.1149939 | 0.03701849 | 0.04243771 | 0.1875502 | 0.001893854 |

+It is normal for some results to exhibit minor differences when running the analysis multiple times, as our model uses an iterative algorithm.

 # Results reproduced
 All results for all methods used in the FT-SEM paper can be reproduced at ./Simulation and ./Empirical_Study.
 It is important to note that reproducing the empirical analysis requires obtaining publicly available data in advance.
 For details, please refer to the links provided in in the "Data availability" section of the article.